Jamietsy820/mongodb-password-validator/README.md

 # mongodb-password-validator
+Are you encountering Mongodb connection issue by spent days without finding any root cause?
+It could be caused the special characters in your existing password.
-Validate your existing Mongodb password with valid special characters to avoid connection between Mongodb and application is failed.
+Validate your existing Mongodb password with this script to avoid connection between Mongodb and application is failed.